nordstream3/FOC/production/README.md

 | -------- |

-## Step 1: Uploading Firmware and testing FREE/PILL
+## Step 1: Uploading Firmware and testing the PILL

-FREEPILL can be powered from USB +5V by temporarily bridging the two pads next to the USB-C connector.
+The Pill can be powered from USB +5V by temporarily bridging the two pads next to the USB-C connector.

 <div>
 <img src="../images/20240120_115645.jpg" width="300" style="float:left; margin-right:10px;">